-If a candidate finishes the examination before the test time expires, he/she should go back and review the responses.
+If a candidate finishes the examination before the test time expires, he/she should go back and review the responses before clicking "submit."
 Make any changes that are necessary.
-Ensure that the answers have been placed on the answer sheet opposite the question being answered and that answer sheet bubbles are filled in completely.

 Finally, remember that exam monitors will be there to help candidates with testing procedures.
 If there are any questions about the testing procedures, ask for assistance before the test begins.